chrispwolf/night-tripper-platen/content/chapters/Rules for Play/starships-travel.md

 \* *No gate core.
 Incapable of interstellar travel.*

+## Interplanetary Travel
+Vessels without a gate core may take weeks or months to travel between locations in a star system.
+Ships with a gate core may hop between locations nearly instantly.
+The referee rolls for an encounter after making the jump.

-## Travel
+## Interstellar Travel
-Ships with a gate core travel 1 parsec per week through interstellar space.
-Within a star system, a ship can hop between major locations instantly.
-Ships can only safely enter or leave gate space when a significant distance from large objects.
-A ship can hold 4 fuel in its fuel tanks.
-1 fuel is expended for each parsec of interstellar travel.
+Ships in gatespace travel between star systems at a speed of one parsec per week.
+The referee rolls for an encounter in each system traveled through, including the origin and destination.
+Update the campaign calendar to reflect time spent traveling.

 ## Ship Encounters
-When arriving in a new system, traveling between locations within a system, or leaving a system, the referee checks for encounters with other vessels.
 An encounter occurs on a 1d6 roll equal to or less than the local world's Population attribute.
 The referee section has tools for randomizing encounters and determining the disposition of encountered ships.